Evercoder/culori/docs/api.md

 ### Handling hue

 Euclidean distances are tricky in cylindrical spaces, containing a hue.
-Depending on the color space, hue is treated in a variety of ways:
+Depending on the color space, hue is treated in a variety of ways.
+The functions below are used internally:

 <a name="differenceHueChroma" href="#differenceHueChroma">#</a> culori.**differenceHueChroma**(_colorA_, _colorB_) &middot; [Source](https://github.com/evercoder/culori/blob/master/src/difference.js)